article banner (priority)

 list1 += 1 // Translates to list1.plusAssign(1) list2 += 1 // Translates to list2 = list2.plus(1)

 Both these ways are correct, and both have their pros and cons.
 They both have a single mutating point, but each is located in a different place.
 In the first one, the mutation takes place on the concrete list implementation.
-We might depend on the fact that the collection has proper synchronization in the case of multithreading, but such an assumption is also dangerous since it is not guaranteed.
+We might depend on the fact that the collection has proper synchronization in the case of multithreading, if we used a collection with support for concurrency2.
 In the second one, we need to implement the synchronization ourselves, but the overall safety is better because the mutating point is only a single property.
 However, in the case of a lack of synchronization, remember that we might still lose some elements:

 var list = listOf<Int>() for (i in 1..1000) { thread { list = list + i } } Thread.sleep(1000) print(list.size) // Very unlikely to be 1000, // every time a different number, like for instance 911